 The used car market is a tempting one to look at especially if you are working on a budget and can’t afford a brand new car.
 When browsing through any site for these used vehicles, it can be hard to determine which ads are legitimate.
-Luckily there are some telltale signs that you can pick up on to see if the seller is fraudulent in his posting.
-There are deals that are too good to be true, and will leave you with less money and no car; or with a second-hand car that’s bound to abuse your wallet because of too many issues.
+Luckily there are some telltale signs that you can pick up on to see if the seller is being fraudulent with their posting.
+Some deals are too good to be true, and will leave you with less money and no car; or with a second-hand car that’s bound to abuse your wallet because of too many issues.

 As a general rule of thumb, if it’s too good to be true, it probably is.
 But for your reference, here is a list of what you should look out for when identifying a suspicious used car listing when on the hunt for a used vehicle.

 Given that these listings are typically online, you will not be able to see the vehicle in person until you decide to visit the location of the posting.
-This in turn becomes a challenge to assess whether the car you are looking at online is going to be a good purchase.
+This in turn becomes a challenge to assess whether the car you are looking at online is going to be a good purchase or not.
 Units on offer in the second-hand marketplace are often previous models that spent some years with their previous owner, with varying degrees of maintenance and care taken to keep them in good condition.

 With second-hand cars online, you need to know everything you can before getting in touch with the seller.
 The first metric that you need to see on a listing is the price.
 The seller must post the vehicle with a price, but this is not to discredit sellers of exotic cars.
 If the car is a mainstream or mass-market model, then a price should almost always be posted.